-Targeted Source(s) Stormwater Estimated Potential Load Reduction IS 2.1 may result in a 4% reduction over 25 years by providing an additional source of funds that can be used for projects that will reduce bacterial loads.
-Use of local SEPs may also better engage violators in the process of improving water quality locally Technical and Financial Assistance Needed Technical: technical assistance may be necessary for entities to implement their own local SEP program Financial : existing funding as appropriate Education Component Information will be made available for local SEP implementation Schedule of Implementation 75% of large municipal MS4s will have local SEP programs in place by 2028 25% of small municipal MS4s will have local SEP programs in place by 2033 Interim, Measurable Milestone By 2023, 50% of large municipal MS4s will have local SEP programs in place By 2028, 15% of small municipal MS4s will have local SEP programs in place Progress Indicators Number of municipal MS4s with local SEP programs Monitoring Component NCTCOG will collect data on municipal MS4 local SEP programs
+Targeted Source(s) Stormwater Estimated Potential Load Reduction IS 2.1 may result in a 4% reduction over 25 years by providing an additional source of funds that can be used for projects that will red bacterial loads.
+Use of local SEPs may also better engage violators in process of improving water quality locally Technical and Financial Assistance Needed Technical:technical: Education Component Information will be made available for local SEP implementation Schedule of Implementation 75% of large municipal MS4s will have local SEP programs in place by 2028 25% of small municipal MS4s will have local SEP programs in place by 2033 Interim, Measurable Milestone By 2023, 50% of large municipal MS4s will have local SEP programs in place By 2028, 15% of small municipal MS4s will have local SEP programs in place Progress Indicators Number of municipal MS4s with local SEP programs Monitoring Component NCTCOG will collect data on municipal MS4 local SEP programs Responsible Entity Municipal MS4s will adopt local SEP programs as feasible NCTCOG will compile information on SEP programs for an annual report to Coordination Committee and Stormwater technical subcommittee

 Table 19.
-Implementation Strategy 2.1 Summary - Local Supplemental Environmental Projects Table 13.
-Implementation Strategy 2.1 Summary Local Supplemental Livitonmental Flojects
+Implementation Strategy 2.1 Summary - Local Supplemental Environmental Projects